-The term 'functor' has two common meanings:
+The term 'functor' has several common meanings:

 1. Function object.
 In object-oriented languages, it is a feature that allows objects to be used like if they were ordinary functions.